awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/bedrock-agent/README.md

-# Amazon Bedrock code examples for the SDK for JavaScript (v3)
+# Agents for Amazon Bedrock code examples for the SDK for JavaScript (v3)

 ## Overview

-Shows how to use the AWS SDK for JavaScript (v3) to work with Amazon Bedrock.
+Shows how to use the AWS SDK for JavaScript (v3) to work with Agents for Amazon Bedrock.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Amazon Bedrock enables you to build and scale generative AI applications with foundation models._
+_Agents for Amazon Bedrock offer you the ability to build and configure autonomous agents in your application._

 ## ⚠ Important